The Next Generation Cup

 FOR ANY ASSISTANCE, LOOK FOR ANY NGC STAFF, TOURNEY FIELD MARSHALLS, OR CALL 972-284-9819.
 IN THE EVENT OF AN EMERGENCY, PLEASE CALL 911.

-· ANY USE OF VETERANS OR RE GOOD MUST HAVE PRIOR APPROVAL FROM CITY OF CARROLLTON.
-No unscheduled play, free play, or non-approved play is permitted.
+· ANY USE OF MONEY GRAM, COX, VETERANS OR RE GOOD MUST HAVE PRIOR APPROVAL FROM THE CITY No unscheduled play, free play, or non-approved play is permitted.

 · All persons using the facility must abide by the lightning warning system in the event it sounds.
 NO PLAY WILL BE ALLOWED ON FIELDS IN THE EVENT OF SEVERE WEATHER OR LIGHTNING.